-The article has benefited from a residency period (2020) at STIAS, the Stellenbosch Institute for Advanced Study, South Africa.
+The research discussed here is a part of Fataneh Farahani's project 'Cartographies of Hospitality', funded by the Knut and Alice Wallenberg Foundation.
+The article has also benefited from a residency period (2020) at STIAS, The Stellenbosch Institute for Advanced Study, South Africa.
 Thank you to the reviewers for their time and generosity.